ifreund/zig-wayland/README.md

 ## License

-zig-wayland is relased under the MIT (expat) license.
+zig-wayland is released under the MIT (expat) license.